command-line-interface-pages/.github/profile/README.md

 Want to learn [command syntax](https://github.com/command-line-interface-pages/cli-pages), [hierichy structure](https://github.com/command-line-interface-pages/directory-pages) and command configs?
 Then this project is for you!
 Don't just copy-paste things, learn them. :smile:

+> :bell: Note for programmers: all pages are written in a [parsable way](https://github.com/command-line-interface-pages/syntax/blob/main/base.md) so
+> it's possible automatically extract some data from them to handle it.

 ## Expectations from the end user :books:

 We assume that the end user is already familiar with some programming stuff.
 To